sassoftware/viya4-iac-azure/README.md

 ### Authenticating Terraform to access Azure

+We recommmend to put your authentication information into a file that you can source and use later.

-Export these environment variable values, see [Terraform Azure Authentication](./docs/user/TerraformAzureAuthentication.md) for details.
+For details on the required variables and values,  see [Terraform Azure Authentication](./docs/user/TerraformAzureAuthentication.md)

-Example when using a Service Principal:
+Example when using a Service Principal and running Terraform directly in your shell:

 ```bash
 # export needed IDs and Secrets